 The feedback from the participants match the results from the measured task completion times.
 Figure 44 shows the mean task completion times of the different interaction techniques.
-A repeated measures ANOVA with a Greenhouse-Geisser correction determined that the difference in mean task completion time was statistically significant (at a significance level of $\alpha = 0.05$ ) for the four tested interaction techniques (F1.50, 22.52 = 16.33, p < 0.001).
-Pairwise comparing through post-hoc tests using the Bonferroni correction reveals that the mean task completion time using the interaction technique Select&Place2-Share is significantly shorter than with Place2Share p = 0.005).
-Also, Select&Touch2Share allows for significantly faster interaction times than Place2Share (p = 0.002).
+A repeated measures ANOVA with a Greenhouse-Geisser correction determined that the difference in mean task completion time was statistically significant (at a significance level of α = 0.05) for the four tested interaction techniques (F(1.50, 22.52) = 16.33, p < 0.001).
+Pairwise comparing through post-hoc tests using the Bonferroni correction reveals that the mean task completion time using the interaction technique Select&Place2Share is significantly shorter than with Place2Share p = 0.005).
+Also, Select&Touch2-Share allows for significantly faster interaction times than Place2Share (p = 0.002).
 Yet, interaction with Shield&Share was not significantly faster as with Place2Share (p = 0.217).
-The difference between the two fastest techniques, Select&Place2Share and Select&-Touch2Share, is not significant (p = 0.09).
-However, Select&Place2Share (p = 0.008) and Select&Touch2Share (p = 0.001) are both significantly faster than Shield&Share.
+The difference between the two fastest techniques, Select&Place2Share and Select&Touch2Share, is not significant (p = 0.09).
+However, Select&Place2Share (p = 0.008) and Select&Touch2Share (p = 0.001) are both significantly faster than Shield-&Share.

-Fastest interaction was supported by Select&Touch2Share and Select&Place2Share.
 After completing the practical tasks, the participants ranked the four tested interaction techniques regarding which technique they considered as the fastest one in direct comparison to the others.
 They gave four points for the best and one point for the least preferred interaction technique.
 The best average score was reached by Select&Place2Share (3.44 points), followed by Select&Touch2Share with 3.25 points.
-Shield-&Share reached a score of 1.69 and Place2Share a score of 1.63 points.
+Shield&Share reached a score of 1.69 and Place2Share a score of 1.63 points.